omarreis/GBE3D/demos/SailboatDemo/README.md

 ## Windows executable

-The executable with all graphic assets inside makes it easier to install he app.
+The executable with all graphic assets inside makes it easier to run the app.
 A single file - *SailboatDemo.exe* - is needed to run the app.

 Single file Win32 executable (v2.0):